-Grading of conventional chondrosarcoma is based on cellularity, cytologic atypia, and mitotic figures.
-Grade 1 (low-grade) chondrosarcoma is hypocellular and similar histologically to enchondroma.
-Grade 2 (intermediategrade) chondrosarcoma is more cellular than grade 1 chondrosarcoma; has more cytologic atypia, greater hyperchromasia and nuclear size; or has extensive myxoid stroma.
+Grading of conventional chondrosarcoma is based on cellularity, cytologic atypia, and mitotic figures, following the grading system proposed by Evans et al. Grade 1 (low-grade) chondrosarcoma is hypocellular and similar histologically to enchondroma.
+Grade 2 (intermediate-grade) chondrosarcoma is more cellular than grade 1 chondrosarcoma; has more cytologic atypia, greater hyperchromasia and nuclear size; or has extensive myxoid stroma.
 Grade 3 (high-grade) chondrosarcoma is hypercellular, pleomorphic, and contains prominent mitotic activity.